-Did you know that the average amount of leaks generated by households account for roughly 10,000 gallons of water?
-Some of the main things that cause water leakage are dripping faucets, worn out toilet flappers, leaking valves, and so on.
+Did you know that the average amount of leaks generated by households accounts for roughly 10,000 gallons of water?
+Some of the main things that cause water leakage are dripping faucets, worn-out toilet flappers, leaking valves, and so on.
 Additionally, by attempting to correct water leaks, you can save up to 10 percent on your water bills.

 So, if you’ve reached this article, the odds are that you’re dealing with a leaking toilet.
-Read our brief guide to solve this issue!
+Read our brief guide to learn how to fix a toilet that leaks and solve this issue!

 First Things First